downflux/docs/blog/scaling_commands/scaling_commands.md

     British, and so have reverted to the inferior but semantically consistent American spelling.

-[^6]: See [Arbitrary Command
-    Execution](https://docs.downflux.com/design/fsm.html) for more details -- we
-    batch incoming client API calls and merge them into the command queue at the beginning of each tick, so that when we actually call `Command.Visit`, we know the state does not have any ongoing conflicting mutations going on simultaneously.

 [^7]: For a more in-depth discussion of the `attack` command
     implementation details, see
     [A Digression on Attack Variants](#a-digression-on-attack-variants)